open-telemetry/opentelemetry.io/content/en/docs/Contribute/style-guide.md

 {{< /table >}}

 ### EditorConfig file
-The Kubernetes project maintains an EditorConfig file that sets common style preferences in text editors such as VS Code.
+The OpenTelemetry project maintains an EditorConfig file that sets common style preferences in text editors such as VS Code.
 You can use this file if you want to ensure that your contributions are consistent with the rest of the project.
-To view the file, refer to [`.editorconfig`](https://github.com/kubernetes/website/blob/main/.editorconfig) in the repository root.
+To view the file, refer to [`.editorconfig`](https://github.com/open-telemetry/opentelemetry.io/blob/main/.editorconfig) in the repository root.

 ## {{% heading "whatsnext" %}}